MartijnPeterVanLeeuwen/BoneDetection/README.md

 ```sh
 git clone https://github.com/MartijnPeterVanLeeuwen/BoneDetection.git
 ```
 After cloning the git repository, create a new virtual environment in which you can install the required packages.
 The code was developed with ```python``` version ```3.9```.
 Using a different version might lead to conflicts between packages, so make sure that the virtual environment runs on this Python version.
-Upon activating this environment and navigating to the git directory, run the following command.
+Upon activating this environment and navigating to the git directory, run the following command to install all the required packages.
 ```
 pip install -r /Requirements.txt
 ```

-This will install all the required packages.
-After installing the packages, you need to clone the [YOLOv5](https://github.com/ultralytics/yolov5) directory into this [folder]([https://ribfrac.grand-challenge.org/](https://github.com/MartijnPeterVanLeeuwen/BoneDetection/tree/main/utils/Model)).
+**IMPORTANT**: After installing the packages, you need to clone the [YOLOv5](https://github.com/ultralytics/yolov5) directory into this [folder]([https://ribfrac.grand-challenge.org/](https://github.com/MartijnPeterVanLeeuwen/BoneDetection/tree/main/utils/Model)).
+Without this step, the code will not run!

 </details>